 For more accommodation options in Amsterdam check out Booking.com.
 They continuously offer the best rates and their custom service is on point.

 In Amsterdam you won’t have any trouble filling a few days with sightseeing.
 What’s difficult is working out how to experience the best of Amsterdam in just a few days.
 Unfortunately, the best things to do in Amsterdam are not all conveniently squashed into one part of the city.
 To really get the most from your visit you’ll want to travel right across Amsterdam, from the city center to neighborhoods like Jordaan, the Museum Quarter, and the Red Light District.

 However, before we get to our Amsterdam itinerary we just wanted to remind you to purchase travel insurance.
 You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 Moving on from that, let’s get to this Amsterdam travel itinerary.
 With it as your guide, you’ll understand exactly what to do in Amsterdam in 3 days to make the most of your trip.

 Recommendation: Save time and money with the I Amsterdam City Card.
 With this card you not only get to visit Amsterdam’s world-class museums and attractions for free, but you also get to enjoy unlimited access to Amsterdam’s public transport, as well as a free canal cruise.
 Unlike many other city cards, the I Amsterdam City Card is an amazing value and we highly recommend buying it for your trip to Amsterdam.

 On your first day here it’s best to start with the city’s best-known attractions in and around the city center, before venturing over to the Jordaan neighborhood.